1. Home

 Activity completion allows students to track their progress through the various activities you provide on your Moodle space.
 Students can see a checklist of what they have done so far.
 Using the activity completion report, staff can review student progress.

-Activity completion settings
+Activity completion report in Moodle.

 Learning Analytics